Mnemonic description of song:

-What do we know about house finch song?*
+What do we know about wood thrush song?

 How and when is song acquired?